 3.4.1.
 General:

 The installation of the PEMS shall follow the instructions of the PEMS manufacturer and the local health and safety regulations.
-The PEMS should be installed as to minimise during the test electromagnetic interferences as well as exposure to shocks, vibration, dust and variability in temperature.
-The installation and operation of the PEMS shall be leak-tight and minimise heat loss.
+When the PEMS is installed inside the vehicle, the vehicle should be equipped with gas monitors or warning systems for hazardous gases (e.g. CO).
+The PEMS should be installed as to minimise electromagnetic interferences during the test as well as exposure to shocks, vibration, dust and variability in temperature.
+The installation and operation of the PEMS shall be such that it avoids leakage and minimise heat loss.
 The installation and operation of PEMS shall not change the nature of the exhaust gas nor unduly increase the length of the tailpipe.
 To avoid the generation of particles, connectors shall be thermally stable at the exhaust gas temperatures expected during the test.
 It is recommended not to use elastomer connectors to connect the vehicle exhaust outlet and the connecting tube.
 Elastomer connectors, if used, shall have no contact with the exhaust gas to avoid artefacts at high engine load.
+If the test performed with the use of elastomer connectors fails, the test shall be repeated without the use of elastomer connectors.

 3.4.2.
 Permissible backpressure